littelittle/AirlineDataBase/README.md

 - Note that when number of requests per thread exceeds the number of products, the exceeded requests will 100% fail.
 - If `-c`/`--clear` is set, the script will clear all data in the database at the start of the test (via the `/admin/clear-all` endpoint). **Use with caution!**
 - At the end of the test, the script will print the total number of transaction requests and the number of failed transaction requests.

+### SQL dump file

+You can set up an empty Airline Ticketing System database using its schema creation scripts (recommended).
+Alternatively, you can use the SQL dump file located at `db\seeds\test_case.sql` to populate a database with existing data.
+The `root` user's password for local development is **12345**.